-This is my friend Gina's red kalanchoe.
+The red-bloomed kalanchoe belongs to my friend, Gina.
 She is a plant enthusiast and it shows.
-This 2 year old is blooming again under her good care.
-It's gotten plenty of light and regular fertilization.
+This 2-year old is blooming again under her good care.
+It has gotten plenty of light and regular fertilization.

 The white kalanchoe is sitting at a florist and just ready to find itself in an appreciative plant grower's home.